Boston Marathon bomber Tsarnaev sentenced to death for 2013 attack

 Tsarnaev's attorney's left the courthouse without commenting to reporters.

-Tsarnaev himself was impassive throughout the trial, and did not testify in his own defense.
-He showed emotion only once, when his 64-year-old aunt, Patimat Suleimanova, who had traveled from Russia to testify, broke down in tears on the witness stand upon seeing her nephew.
+Tsarnaev himself was impassive throughout the trial, and did not testify in his own defence.
+He showed emotion only once, when his 64-year-old aunt, Patimat Suleimanova, who had travelled from Russia to testify, broke down in tears on the witness stand upon seeing her nephew.
 She was unable to compose herself and was excused.

 (Additional reporting by Richard Valdmanis; Editing by Jonathan Oatis and Frances Kerry)